ReClientBackup/Feather-Client/README.md

-# Feather
+# Chocolate

-## About Feather
+## About
-Feather is a completely free Open-Source Minecraft PvP Client developed by Tobias Sjöblom.
+Chocolate is a completely free Open-Source Minecraft PvP Client developed by Tobias Sjöblom.